faker-ruby/faker/doc/default/phone_number.md

 ## Phone Number and Locales

-If no locale is set, Faker generates North American Numbering Plan formats.
+If no locale is set, Faker generates North American Numbering Plan formats (with +1 area code).
 For more accurate values when generating US or CA formats, it's recommended to set their locales accordingly:

 ```ruby